electronicsleep/AnsibleTools/README.md

 # Ansible Examples

-Bootstrap examples for Ansible infrastructure automation for training others in Ansible.
+Bootstrap examples for Ansible infrastructure devops automation for training.

-Repo shows some of the simple concepts and also includes some Python Boto3 examples as well.
+Repo shows some of the simple concepts and also includes some Python Boto3 examples.

 Normally I use Ansible and Python together to get more power and control with parsing and flow.

-Examples use python3 but older versions should be supported
+Examples use Python3 but older versions should be supported

 #### MacOS Install